H.P. Lovecraft and Nicholas Roerich in New York

 He traveled around the Scandinavian countries in 1919, and in 1920 the Art Institute of Chicago organized an exhibition tour of his art through 30 U.S. cities.

 In 1923 he seems to have established himself in India, where he was based for the rest of his life.
-Best as I can tell from the convoluted syntax of the Wikipedia article, he arrived there at the end of an expedition through central Asia, touching in some order Russia (including Moscow), Siberia, Altai, Mongolia, China, Tibet, Sikkim, Kashmir, and Ladakh.
-"The expedition was continued from 1924 through 1928", it says.
+He seems to have arrived there at the end of an expedition through central Asia, touching in some order Russia (including Moscow), Siberia, Altai, Mongolia, China, Tibet, Sikkim, Kashmir, and Ladakh.
+Then he continued traveling from 1924 through 1928.

 Urusvati, an Institute of Himalayan Studies, was established in the Kullu Valley in the western Himalaya range in 1928.
 This would have been in the Punjab area of what was then entirely India during the British Raj.